Skip to main content

 Those who take prescription sleep aids had the highest rate of frightening dreams, nightmares, and night terrors.

-And those who didn’t use any form of sleep aid had the highest rates of being satisfied with their sleep quality.
+And those who didn’t use any sleep aid had the highest satisfaction with their sleep quality.

 Sleep statistics by age

-According to our sleep survey results, sleep disturbances affect 25- to 64-year-olds the most.
-Young adults (18 to 24) are more likely to sleep through the night than any other age group, and seniors (65 and older) have the lowest sleep disturbances rate.
+According to our survey results, sleep disturbances affect 25- to 64-year-olds the most.
+Young adults (18 to 24) are more likely to sleep through the night than any other age group, and seniors (65 and older) have the lowest rate of sleep disturbance.

 Sleep stats by age